 Chanel tweed jackets are always in style, and with their incredible quality they'll last forever!
 Note the fine construction and attention to detail in the close-up pictures.
 This is why Chanel tweeds retain high resale value and are always in demand.

 It is the perfect alternative to fast fashion.
 Instead of buying worthless clothing, when you invest your money into a pre-owned designer item, you are getting something of value in return for your dollar.
-That way, whenever you want to get rid of it, you can sell it and put that money towards another timeless piece.
+That way, whenever you get bored and want something new, you can sell it and put that money towards another timeless piece.

 From left to right: Hermes Taupe 35 Birkin, Hermes Green 35 Kelly, Louis Vuitton Monogram Deauville PM.
 All three handbags are perfect examples of timeless fashion: they'll last a lifetime, and are guaranteed to get awe-inspired stares from passersby regardless of which of the 52 microseasons you are in.
 Similarly, their resale value is incredible and also goes up with time.